-Table 14 test the effect of AMS on stock market Thormance.
-This relationship is expressed by 0.42 i Suming that AGDP and the interaction effect of the table there is Δ DP and the interaction ellipsing that Δ GDP and the interaction the table there is being the same are zero (0).
-From the table there is the same are zero (0). in and ΔMS are zero (0).
-From the table though evidence to conclude a linear relationship and the α conclude the α conclude a linear relationship and the α conclude the α ween the first difference of money supply (ΔMS) and difference of money supply (ΔSMC).
-The difference of stock market capitalization (ASMC).
-The araction of stock market capitalization (ASMC). efaction effect is also significant which implies the Highles 20 Milliams and ASMC when all other determine the statistical significance market determine the statistical significance market market of the partial effect of AMS on stock market the market of the partial effect of the regression that the reg Tomance there was need to rerun the regression with gross mance there was need to rerun the regions mestic partial elled to rerun the regions gross domestic partial elled to result and re the interaction variable is replaced with domestic product less the average gross coefficient was need to be a series of the new coefficient was need to be a series of the need to be a serie oduct multipled by ΔMS.
-This gives the new coefficient the coefficient that the coefficient th $\Delta{MS}^{multipled}$ by Δ{MS} .
-This site of the coefficient of partial effect), effect at gross domestic product of 18.64, along with a standard error.
-Running this new regression gives the standard error of $\hat{\beta}1 + \hat{\beta}3(18.64) = 0.063$ as 0.0235. which yields t = 2.66.
+Table 14 test the effect of ΔMS on stock market 0.42^{te} as expected. efformance.
+This relationship is expressed by 0.42 10Imance.
+This relationship is expressed by ΔGDP and the interaction effect of the theorem is ΔGDP and the interaction the table there is Suming that \triangle GDP and the interaction of the is DP and \triangle MS are zero (0).
+From the table there is linear relationship $^{\text{OP}}$ and ΔMS are zero (0).
+From the table this has a linear relationship ough evidence to conclude a linear relationship when the supply (ΔMS) and ^{wugh} evidence to conclude a ineal rotation (Δ MS) and ween the first difference of money supply (Δ MS).
+The difference of money supply (Δ SMC).
+The We the first difference of money supply (Δ SMC).
+The difference of stock market capitalization (Δ SMC).
+The state of stock market capitalization (Δ SMC). eraction effect is also significant which implies the Vaction effect is also significant which when all other alionship between ΔSM and ΔSMC when all other alighter

+^{doles} as zero (0) is not appropriate. ^{beficient} determine the statistical significance of the ^{beficient} AMS on stock market highles as zero (0) is not appropriate. determine the statistical significance warket ΔMS on stock market ΔMS on stock market ΔMS on the partial effect of the regression ΔMS of the partial effect to rerun the regression $h{\text{off}}^{\text{HICient}}$ of the partial effect of ΔMS on store massion $h{\text{off}}^{\text{HICient}}$ of the partial effect of ΔMS on store massion $h{\text{off}}^{\text{HIC}}$ the there was need to rerun the regression $h{\text{off}}^{\text{HIC}}$ the there was need to replaced with gross Normance there was need to rerun the reground states and the state the interaction variable is replaced with settic thestic product less the average gross domestic oduct whether average gross domestic The stic interaction values the average gross unification of the decision of the average gross unification of the decision of ^{4}MS (the coefficient of partial effect), effect at gross domestic product of 18.64, along with a standard error.
+Running this new regression gives the standard error of $\hat{\beta}1 + \hat{\beta}3(18.64) = 0.063$ as 0.0235, which yields t = 2.66.
 Therefore at the average gross domestic product, it is concluded that ΔMS has statistically significance positive effect on stock market performance.
 An increase in money supply will increase the liquidity in the economy resulting in an increase in the purchasing power of the citizenry.
 This means that more money will be available not just for consumption but also for investment hence, an increase in stock market performance.
 Also people tend to demand more when they have more money in their hands and thereby the prices of shares may increase which leads to stock market performances rising.
 These results support the real activity theorists' argument that an increase in money supply increases stock prices and vice versa.

-There is also enough evidence to infer a linear stock market ΔGDP and between performance for all the three models.
-Most industries are procyclical in nature, meaning that the firms in the industry do well as the economy does well and vice versa.
-If ΔGDP is high, the stock prices generally tend to be high as companies are doing better than otherwise.
-So, AGDP is an important determinant of stock prices.
-The results are in line with the findings of Levine and Zervos (1998), Garcia and Liu (1999), Yartey (2008) and Mishal (2011).
+There is also enough evidence to infer a linear performance for all the three models.
+Most industries are ∆GDP procyclical in nature, meaning that the firms in the industry do well as the economy does well and vice versa.
+If Δ GDP is high, the stock prices generally tend to be high as companies are doing better than otherwise.
+So, Δ GDP is an important determinant of stock prices.
+The results are in line with the findings of Levine and Zervos (1998), Garcia and Liu (1999), Yartey (2008) and